arkency/posts/posts/2024-02-06-completely-custom-zeitwerk-inflector.md

 ## 2. Set overrides for Rails::Autoloader::Inflector

 In some cases, you won't add certain autoloader-specific rules to the ActiveSupport inflector.
 It's not mandatory.
-You have the option to override some specific rules only for Zeitwerk and leave the Rails global inflector as it is However, even if you do that, Zeitwerk will still fall back to `String#camelize` and `ActiveSupport::Inflector` when it cannot find a specific key.
+You have the option to override some specific rules only for Zeitwerk and leave the Rails global inflector as it is.
+However, even if you do that, Zeitwerk will still fall back to `String#camelize` and `ActiveSupport::Inflector` when it cannot find a specific key.